 What kind of line are you using?
-A braided line will slip on the spool unless it has a monofilament backing or a braid ready spool.
-The reel manufacturers are starting to make braid compatible spools on many models.
-As a result, you may want to check if this is included on the reel you select.
+A braided line will slip on the spool unless it has a monofilament backing or a braid-ready spool.
+The reel manufacturers are starting to make braid-compatible spools on many models.
+As a result, you may want to check if this is included with the reel you select.

 You get what you pay for holds true for fishing reels most of the time.
 That is to say, a reel under 50-60 dollars is a fishing reel equivalent of a bic lighter.
 They are disposable items made to last a year or maybe two with light use.
 The 50-100 range is the best for a beginner or novice angler on a budget.
 Likewise, serious anglers will be spending 100 dollars and up on a reel as they will have better bearings and other components.
 You have to decide your needs in a fishing reel to get what quality is best.

 An indicator of quality will be the bearings.
 In general, the more bearings the better to a point.
 A reel with 10 low-quality bearings will not be better than one with 7-8 higher-quality bearings.
 The bearings should include roller bearings and other types based on the purpose they serve.
 A reel should have at least 6-7 bearings if built to last for more than a couple of years.
 As a result, the bearings make the reel smoother if good quality and the proper amount.